-When Christopher Hitchens’s posthumous book Mortality came out a week ago, I thought, Oh no, not you too.
+When Christopher Hitchens’s posthumous book came out a week ago, I thought, Oh no, not you too.
 Why does every journalist who gets cancer end up writing about it, splashing salacious details about his or her physical demise across the pages of newspapers, blogs, and books?
 Hitchens, always a brilliant trend-bucker in life, has become a trend-follower in death, embracing the fashion for revealing all of the grim details about terminal illness.

 This macabre trend in modern essay writing, whether it manifests itself as a cancer column in a newspaper or as a cancer memoir with a maudlin title is not really the fault of the writers themselves.
 It’s entirely understandable that someone afflicted by cancer would be unable to think about anything else and might find it useful to put down on paper what is happening to his body and mind.
-No, what turns the cancer-ridden writer’s rational myopia with his mortality into a pretty sick publishing phenomenon that one British observer has branded “the pornography of death” is a public appetite for details of decay, a public lust for a peepshow-style glimpse at the process of dying.
+No, what turns the cancer-ridden writer’s rational myopia with his mortality into a pretty sick publishing phenomenon that one British observer has branded “” is a public appetite for details of decay, a public lust for a peepshow-style glimpse at the process of dying.
 Not the dignity and ethics of dying, mind you, the physical, gory transformation from a healthy body to a sick one to a corpse.
 Ours is a morbid era, obsessed with disease, and we implicitly incite the sick to tell us everything, to keep nothing bottled up.
 “It will be therapeutic,” we say, but really we just want to be titillated.

 The most striking thing about Hitchens’s book, which documents his last 18 months as he succumbed to cancer of the esophagus, is the almost sordid level of detail.
 As you would expect from Hitchens, the book is moving and insightful, not least when, upon discovering that he has lost his voice forever, he writes: “What do I want back?
 In the most beautiful apposition of two of the simplest words in our language: the freedom of speech.”
 But there is also an awful lot about hair loss and emaciation and bags of drugs being pumped into a has-been body, and a bit about how the “whole cave of my chest and thorax seemed to have been hollowed out and then refilled with slow-drying cement.”
 It is a curious mix of Hitchensesque rumination and misery memoir, a mash-up of good essay writing with the sort of physical revelation you would normally expect to find in one of those sad survivor memoirs in the “Tough Lives” section of the bookstore.